 Conserve and sustainably use the oceans, seas, marine resources for sustainable development

 Build resilient infrastructure, promote inclusive and sustainable industrialization

 The U.N. through the World Tourism Organization (UNWTO) will implement the International Year of Sustainable Tourism for Development by focusing on tourism's role in these key areas:

-This past June, Backpacking with the Bonds had the opportunity to attend the Tourism Knowledge Exchange 2017: Delivering on Inclusion through Tourism hosted by the World Bank in Washington, DC.
+This past June, Backpacking with the Bonds attended the Tourism Knowledge Exchange 2017: Delivering on Inclusion through Tourism hosted by the World Bank in Washington, DC.
 The event was part of the Year of Sustainable Tourism for Development and several speakers were invited to speak on various viewpoints such as government, corporate, and international organization focused on inclusion, sustainability, and tourism.

-Clark Stevens the Director of Government Relations for Airbnb spoke about the economic impact Airbnb has had across the world.
+Clark Stevens the Director of Government Relations for Airbnb spoke about the economic impact Airbnb has had worldwide.
 He cited importantly that Airbnb-ers spend 50% of their expenditures in the immediate neighborhood they stay in.
 Allowing for non-traditional tourist neighborhoods to benefit from tourism to their cities.
 Another important aspect Clark spoke about was the rise in women hosts on Airbnb.

-Another speaker, representing Chemonics who have partnered with USAID to enhance sustainable tourism in Jordan spoke about initiatives they have spearheaded that support female entrepreneurs participating in the tourism industry.
+Another speaker, representing Chemonics who have partnered with USAID to enhance sustainable tourism in Jordan spoke about initiatives they have spearheaded the support female entrepreneurs taking part in the tourism industry.

-As you can see there are lots of programs and business opportunities across the world that are expanding opportunities for entrepreneurs to engage in tourism.
+As you can see, there are lots of programs and business opportunities worldwide that are expanding opportunities for entrepreneurs to engage in tourism.

 How can you contribute towards sustainable tourism this year?